We've searched the web for you for the lowest prices

-Add extra email addresses and phone numbers to FaceTime.
+FaceTime is great for getting email and keeping contacts.
 By default, FaceTime on your iPad will include the email that you set the iPad up with, but you can add more.
-If you need FaceTime to recognize additional numbers or addresses, it is possible to use the "settings" area to accomplish that.
+If you have more than one email or number, the settings section is where you want to go.

 Do your eyes feel like they are straining when you read on the iPad?
 Remedy this by adjusting the brightness level of the screen.
 Access Brightness in the Settings, or use the slider in the iBook app to dim the level.

 Are you sick of typing all of the time?
 Instead of typing, just dictate.
 Dictation can be turned on by pressing the key with a microphone symbol.
 Speak into the microphone, then press the key again.
 When you double click it, the words change to text, and you're able to change any error you made.